Ccecil/simple_stepper_motor_analyzer/README.md

 # Simple Stepper Motor Analyzer

+Modifications made in this branch are largely due to parts shortages.
+This allows the use of the TMCS1100A4-Q1 current sensor as an option.
+Changes made:
+-Current sensor layout and traces
+-Added jumpers for switching 3.3/5v to the current sensors -Added voltage dividers to setup vref for the TMCS1100A4-Q1 (DNP if using default sensor) -Holes placed to orient the Stencil8 jig for ease of paste stenciling.

 <span style="color:red"><b>
 NOTE (June 2021): The old design of the Simple Stepper Motor analyzer which was based on the STM32 was moved to https://github.com/zapta/legacy_stepper_motor_analyzer.
 This is a new and improve design that is based on the Raspberry Pi Pico and a 'bare' TFT panel.</b></span>